studersi/test-4/Tutorial-00-README.md

 ###Step 2: Meeting the requirements for apr and apr-util

-Since the release of version 2.4 the Apache web server comes without two important libraries that used to be part of the distribution.
+Since the release of version 2.4, the Apache web server comes without two important libraries that used to be part of the distribution.
 We now have to install `apr` and `apr-util` ourselves before being able to compile Apache. `apr` is the Apache Portable Runtime library.
 It adds additional features to the normal set of C libraries typically needed by server software.
 They include features for managing hash tables and arrays.
-These libraries aren’t used by the Apache web server alone, but also by other Apache Software Foundation projects, which is why it was removed from Apache’s source code.
+These libraries aren’t used by the Apache web server alone, but also by other Apache Software Foundation projects, which is why they were removed from Apache’s source code.
 Like `apr`, `apr-util` is part of the Portable Runtime libraries supplemented by `apr-util`.

 Let’s start with _apr_ and download the package.